top of page

 Making the Financial Piece Work

-I know what you're thinking: "This all sounds great, but I can't afford $200 per session."
+I know what you're thinking: "This all sounds great, but I can't afford $100 or more per session."
 Fair point.
 But here are some options to consider:

-• Therapy as investment: Consider the cost of not addressing your mental health
+• Therapy as an investment: Consider the cost of not addressing your mental health.

 When Out-of-Network Makes the Most Sense